kamalaupp/fuzzy-spoon/CONTRIBUTING.md

 # Welcome to Contributors
 ## go ahead
 ## and then dont forget to commit
 ## please make sure you have latest changes before working
+### Send an email to the team